zachvalenta/notes-sw/protocols/spec.md

 * `\t`: in a string literal is an escape sequence for tab character, horizontal whitespace, ASCII codepoint 9 https://stackoverflow.com/a/22116523/6813490

 * _EOF_: not a char https://ruslanspivak.com/eofnotchar/
+* `%`: binary character indicating that there's no new line
 * _BOM_: https://www.fluentpython.com/lingo/#BOM
 * en-dash, m-dash, hyphen https://www.punctuationmatters.com/en-dash-em-dash-hyphen/